 - Local Anaesthetic will be applied to numb the area.

-- Decayed portion will be removed from the damaged tooth.
+- Decayed portion will be removed from the damaged tooth – (with minimal invasive approach!)

-- Once the teeth has been cleaned and prepared, the dentist will fill it with the filling, shaping it like the tooth structure missing so it looks as natural as possible.
+- Once the teeth has been cleaned and prepared, the dentist will isolate and fill it with suitable filling material, shaping it like the tooth structure missing so it looks as natural as possible.

 - You may be asked to bite down to check if the new filling has set in properly or not.